tapquo/appnima.docs/EN/appnimajs.md

 #### Conversation
 For to get message exchanged with another user, both received as sent, is used this method, which receives as parameter the username of another user.

     Appnima.Messenger.conversation(username);

 #### Mark as read
 To mark a message as read call this resource using the message id as parameter:

     Appnima.Messenger.readMessage("28319319832");

 #### Summary
 This method allows you to obtain a list containing the last message you've sent or received by each user.

     Appnima.Messenger.summary();

 #### Search
-You can perform a search from your messages sent and received across a word or piece of word that contain both the message subject and body.
-This attribute will be passed as the word with which you want to search.
+You can do a search from your messages sent and received across a word that contain both the message subject such the message's body.

     Appnima.Messenger.search("node");